kimiyoung/semantics_project/README.md

 ## Todo

+0. check whether is model architecture is correct
+(the current model doesn't seem to converge to a meaningful local minimum, suggesting there might be bugs)
-0. optimize the speed and memory efficiency
+1. optimize speed and memory efficiency
-1. improve/complete `DeepLSTMReader.py`.
+2. implement some other baselines (e.g. SVM)
-2. improve the batch loader to handle non-uniform document/query length
+3. improve the batch loader to handle non-uniform document/query length